 - Roadway Negligence or Maintenance — Another cause for accidents is the roadway itself.
 Things like broken pavement, missing or broken guardrails, lack of sufficient lights or traffic signals, sharp curves, and other roadway design and maintenance can lead to severe accidents.
 In some cases, the agencies responsible for the road can be held liable.

 The insurance company doesn’t have an exact formula when it comes to calculating car accident settlements.
 Suppose there was no personal injury, and you’re only seeking compensation for the damage to your car.
 In that case, you are typically only going to be reimbursed within your insurance policy limits.

 Pain and suffering are only awarded in the case where you have been injured.
 This is why it is critically important to seek to be examined by a doctor, even in the case of minor injuries.

 If you are injured, you can get a rough estimate of what you can expect from a settlement simply by adding up your expenses for your car repairs, medical bills, and lost wages — then you multiply that sum by three.

 As always, you should consult with our attorneys to better understand what you are entitled to after an accident.

-Our team of experienced car accident and personal injury lawyers, investigators, and case managers are ready to serve you at our Charlotte, NC office:
+Our team of personal injury lawyers, investigators and case managers are ready to serve you out of our Charlotte, NC office: